apache/activemq-website/src/how-does-activemq-compare-to-spread-toolkit.md

 If you're not convinced by performance reports then please do try running performance tests yourself.
 You might wanna check out our overview of [Performance](performance) or try using out the [ActiveMQ Performance Module Users Manual](activemq-performance-module-users-manual)

-The Commercial Providers on the [Support](support) page may also be able to help diagnose performance issues, suggest changes, etc...
+The commercial providers on the [issues](issues#commercial-support) page may also be able to help diagnose performance issues, suggest changes, etc...